ijardillier/netclient-elastic/Readme.md

       urls:
       - "http://host.docker.internal:8080/liveness"

-For more information about this heartbeat configuration, you can have a look to : https://github.com/ijardillier/docker-elk/blob/master/heartbeat/config/monitors.d/http.yml
+For more information about this heartbeat configuration, you can have a look to: https://github.com/ijardillier/docker-elk/blob/master/extensions/beats/heartbeat/config/heartbeat.yml

 When using Prometheus, it is possible to forward health checks metrics to Prometheus endpoint, and retrieve it with the same configuration of metricbeat, in a prometheus module.
+We will implement this in the next article.

 # Metrics (via Prometheus)